 Selected answers are available in Sect.
 D.8.

-Among USC students, is the taste of tap water different than the taste of bottled water?
+Among university students, is the taste of tap water different than the taste of bottled water?

 You want to answer this question using an observational study.
 Describe what these might look like for this study: